Listen to quick overview about domains

 Unless you can absolutely avoid it, we strongly urge you to avoid the use of hyphens when you buy a domain name.

-No. You cannot use dots in your domain names.
+You cannot use dots in a domain.

 But What you can have is a subdomain and that would include dots eg: blog.mybusiness.com